LibrariesHacked/openlibrary-search/README.md

 # Open Library database

 Open Library is an online library of bibliographic data.
-The library publishes [full data dumps](https://openlibrary.org/developers/dumps) of all data.
+The library publishes [full data dumps](https://openlibrary.org/developers/dumps) of all books and works.

 This project provides instructions and scripts for importing this data into a PostgreSQL database, and some sample queries to test the database.

+The database is primarily aimed at querying the database using ISBN.
+It could be extended to change this to other identifiers, such as Open Library ID, or to query by title or author.

 ## Getting started